-• Sharing is required to address an imminent risk of harm to the safety of the community at large, the individual sharing the information, or another member of the community; or confidential resources are instructed to inform individuals of their right to file a complaint under the Sexual Misconduct Policy and may assist in that process.
+College employees who serve in professional roles in which communications are provided confidential status under the law (e.g., licensed mental health care providers, licensed medical providers, pastoral counselors and clergy) are not obligated to report identifying information about behavior that may implicate the Sexual Misconduct Policy without the consent of the individual who supplied the information in question or otherwise in compliance with law.
+However, these confidential resources are instructed to inform individuals of their right to file a complaint under the Sexual Misconduct Policy and may assist in that process.
 Please note that such employees who receive reports when not functioning in their licensed or confidential capacity (e.g., when teaching a course) are not prohibited from making a report.
 Finally, confidential resources may, consistent with their legal obligations and ethical requirements, provide limited statistical information about incidents without revealing personally identifiable information regarding the identities of the individuals involved to the Title IX Coordinator/Clery Act Compliance Coordinator.